 Form 21–4193 needs to be filled out at the time of incarceration by a DOC Counselor or family member informing the VA the offender is now incarcerated.
 The aim is to get this form to the VA within the first 60 days of incarceration.
 This form is used for those offenders who are receiving Disability Compensation or Pension Benefits.

-Form 21–4138 Statement in Support: The offender needs to fill out this form, attach a copy of their DOC release papers and give it to the VA in order for their Disability or Pension benefits be reinstated.
+NOTE: Reinstate Disability Pension Benefits after release from prison - Submit Form 21–4138 Statement in Support.
+The offender needs to fill out this form, attach a copy of their DOC release papers and give it to the VA in order for their Disability or Pension benefits be reinstated.

 - Reentry Council Mythbuster On Veterans Benefits publication